hackerman9375/geode-ios-launcher-custom-bundle-id/ENTERPRISE-INSTALL-GUIDE.md

 > This guide will not teach you how to go about obtaining such certificates.
 These certificates ("free certificates") violate [Apple's Terms of Service](https://developer.apple.com/support/terms/apple-developer-program-license-agreement/#ADPLA5), and may get your iDevice blacklisted.
 As such, this guide is only for educational purposes, given the consequences: Use at your own risk.
 > If you are fine with this, and acknowledge the warning, you can proceed to follow this guide.

+> [!CAUTION]
+> In the tutorial you will install a Helper.
+Uninstalling this Helper **will cause your SAVE DATA to be DELETED!!!** So please, **backup your data before planning to uninstall it** to prevent any data loss.

 This tutorial is for people who cannot afford to purchase a Developer Certificate, and do not have a computer, but wish to use Geode.

 ## Prerequisites